arackaf/micro-graphql-react/readme.md

 ### Properly processing empty result sets

 An interesting approach that the first version of Urql took was to, after any mutation, invalidate any and all queries which dealt with the data type you just mutated.
-It did this by modifying all queries to add in `__typename` metadata to all query results, so it would know which types were in which queries, and therefore needed to be refreshed after which mutations.
+It did this by modifying queries to add `__typename` metadata, so it would know which types were in which queries, and therefore needed to be refreshed after relevant mutations.
 This is a lot closer in terms of correctness, but even here there are edge cases which GraphQL's limited type introspection make difficult.
 For example, let's say you run this query

 ```graphql
 tasks(assignedTo: "Adam") {